-&lt;sup>1 A manhole cover is approximately 24 inches in diameter.
+2 A manhole cover is approximately 24 inches in diameter.

 Watts relayed this information and the information provided to him by Detective Gibson to Mark Tyler, the Personnel Officer for DPW.
-Tyler initiated an investigation into whether McKinney and Floyd had stolen County property.
+Tyler initiated an investigation into whether Floyd and McKinney had stolen County property.
 His investigation revealed that 100 to 150 cast iron water meter lids had been transported to the Yard on October 10, 2011.
 The scrap metal dumpster was not picked up by the WMS until sometime after October 31, 2011.
 By then, the 100-150 water meter lids were missing.

-Tyler investigated whether McKinney and/or Floyd had accessed the Yard during the period between October 24, 2011 (when Watts observed the full wire basket) and October 31, 2011 (when Watts observed that the water meter lids were missing).
+Tyler investigated whether Floyd and/or McKinney had accessed the Yard during the period between October 24, 2011 (when Watts observed the wire basket full of water meter lids) and October 31, 2011 (when Watts observed that the lids were missing).
 Between 7 a.m. and 5 p.m. on weekdays, the Yard is unsecured and workers can come and go at will.
-After hours, however, the Yard only may be accessed via a padlocked gate or via an electronic gate by using an access card.
+After hours, however, the Yard only may be accessed via a padlocked gate or an electronic gate by using an access card.

 Tyler discovered that McKinney had accessed the Yard via the electronic gate the night before the two sales of "manhole covers" to Baltimore Scrap.
-He also had accessed the Yard late at night on October 27, 2011; and he and Floyd had accessed the Yard in the early morning hours on October 28, 2011.
+He also had accessed the Yard late at night on October 27, 2011, and he and Floyd had accessed the Yard in the early morning hours on October 28, 2011.
 The dates and times were as follows:

 October 24, 2011 10:43 p.m.
 McKinney

 October 27, 2011 10:34 p.m.
 McKinney

 October 27, 2011 11:43 p.m.
 McKinney

 October 28, 2011 3:14 a.m.
 McKinney

 October 28, 2011 3:56 a.m.
 Floyd

-McKinney and Floyd were not on paid status at any of those times.
+Floyd and McKinney were not on paid status at any of those times.
 The electronic gate access records did not reveal that the gate had been accessed by any other DPW employee who was not on paid status.

 Tyler relayed this information to Detective Gibson.
-Detective Gibson contacted Ross at Baltimore Scrap and learned that McKinney and Floyd attempted to sell more scrap metal to him on October 28, 2011, but he turned them away because they did not have a letter showing they had permission to sell the items in their possession.
-Ross also described the "manhole covers" sold to him on October 25, 2011 as being between 6 and 10 inches in diameter.
+Detective Gibson contacted Ross at Baltimore Scrap and learned that Floyd and McKinney had attempted to sell more scrap metal to him on October 28, 2011, but he turned them away because they did not have a letter showing they had permission to sell the items in their possession.
+Ross also described the "manhole covers" sold to him on October 25, 2011, as being between 6 and 10 inches in diameter.